AndreLewis1400/MenuMap/Deliverable3_Implementation/README.md

 ## 📋 Quick Overview

-This folder contains all documentation and resources for Deliverable 3 (Implementation) of the MenuMap project.
+This folder contains all documentation and resources for Deliverable 3 (Final Systems Document) of the MenuMap project.
+This is a comprehensive document that combines requirements, design, and testing documentation.

 ### **Key Documents:**
 - **[Task_Delegation_By_Chapters.md](./Task_Delegation_By_Chapters.md)** - ⭐ **Chapter-based task breakdown (RECOMMENDED)**